actions/setup-go/README.md

 - uses: actions/checkout@master
 - uses: actions/setup-go@v1
   with:
-    go-version: '1.9.3' # The Go version to download (if necessary) and use.
+    go-version: '1.13.x' # The Go version to download (if necessary) and use, default to latest v1.13.x
 - run: go run hello.go
 ```